 - Educational background (to control for test-taking experience)

-- Language proficiency (culture-fair items minimize bias)
+- Linguistic proficiency (culturally fair items minimize bias)

 For research partnerships or access to anonymized data exports, contact our science team at research@iqofficial.com.